lostipani/websocket-mwe/README.md

 #### Methods
-* `synchro`: a synchronous client that listens to the server, computes the statistics and then goes back to listening to the incoming data.
+* `synchro`: a synchronous client that listens to the server, computes the statistics and then goes back to listening to the incoming data in this precise order.
-* `cooperative`: an asynchronous client that cooperatively listens to the server and computes the statistics.
+* `asyncio`: an asynchronous client that cooperatively listens to the server and computes the statistics.
 * `multithreading`: TBI
 * `multiprocessing`: TBI via a bus service